Japanese secateurs: what sets them apart

 Maker spotlight: Tobisho

 Tobisho is a Yamagata forge known among orchardists and arborists for rigid, precise tools that hold alignment.
-The A-Type is a professional pattern tuned for repeatable cuts in hardwoods.
-Explore the full range here: Tobisho secateurs.
+The A Type pattern is made for repeatable cuts in hardwoods.
+East West Tools imports Tobisho secateurs into Australia and ships them from Perth, so you can buy professional Japanese garden secateurs with local support.

 Quick picks